U.S. Route 84: Louisiana

 Throughout Louisiana, US 84 was largely aligned with the existing SR 6.
 The major exception was the portion west of Clarence, where SR 6 followed a more southern path from the Texas line through Natchitoches.
 Additionally, US 84 took advantage of a shorter route between Winnfield and Jena that passed through Tullos rather than Olla.
 The only major realignment since 1934 occurred about 1955 when an improved road was opened between Mansfield and Coushatta that passed through Grand Bayou rather than Evelyn.
 That year, the state highway designations co-signed with US 84 were discontinued as part of the 1955 Louisiana Highway renumbering.

 Mississippi–Alabama

 Upon its extension, US 84 originally looped southeast on US 45 from Waynesboro to State Line, Mississippi, then east along SR 56 to Wagarville, Alabama, and back to the northeast via US 43 to Grove Hill.
 This route was bypassed in the 1960s when a more direct connection between Waynesboro and Grove Hill was established.

 Georgia

-The eastern ends of US 84 and US 82 were swapped in 1989 after the roads around Waycross, were reconfigured.
+US 84's original eastern end was in Brunswick, most lately at an intersection with US 25 in the city's center.
+In 1988, Georgia requested to swap US 84 and US 82 east of Waycross to "provide better directional continuity for both routes".
+A bypass of Waycross was under construction at the time, and the swap also allowed it to carry a single co-designation of US 1, US 23, and US 82.